 It only makes sense to be able to see the financial impact of operation issues in your projects, right?
 But that’s not the case for many project-based companies.
 Unfortunately, many project businesses are using one solution for their project financials and another for their project operations.
 As a result, time and resources are spent manually consolidating and integrating data from each system, leaving room for lots of errors.

 Project businesses need more than what traditional project accounting and ERP systems provide.
 To effectively manage your project financials, project businesses need a project-centric solution that eliminates the need for additional point solutions.
+You need a project business system

 If you’re considering Dynamics 365 Project Operations as part of your solution evaluation process, we want to make sure you understand what will work for you and where you may need to seek something more robust.
 While we love Dynamics, after all, Adeaca Project Business Automation is built on D365, there are significant differences between the two.